ZIZO932/Smart-Greenhouse-agriculture-system/README.md

 * **The AI Track:** Encircling the top is a custom circular track.
 I built a small car that carries the Pi Zero and Camera, revolving around the plants every 30 minutes to catch every angle.

-   **This is the link for the 3d model in step i didnt upload it here because of its size** https://drive.google.com/file/d/1caedlcHiUJ2DHqxGwvVZIDkTWpKjw0eq/view?usp=drive_link
+   **This is the link for the 3d model in step i didnt upload it here because of its size** https://drive.google.com/file/d/1caedlcHiUJ2DHqxGwvVZIDkTWpKjw0eq/view?usp=drive_link it is also found as a .zip file in the CAD folder

 ---

 ## Schematic & PCB Design